Envirometrix/PredictiveSoilMapping/docs/Soil_covariates.md

               ' -tr ', pix, ' ', pix, ' -overwrite'))
 ```

 The writeGDAL command writes the TWISRT6 grid, that is stored in the eberg_grid grid stack, to a TIFF file.
-This TIFF is subsequently read by the gdalwarp function and resampled to a 25m TIFF file using `cubicspline`, which will fill in values between original grid nodes using smooth surfaces.
+This TIFF is subsequently read by the `gdalwarp` function and resampled to a 25 m TIFF file using `cubicspline`, which will fill in values between original grid nodes using smooth surfaces.
 Note that the paste0 function in the `system()` command pastes together the following string:

 ```bash